TeamRizu/outfox-wikijs/dev/mode-support/sm-support.md

 - Color2: none
 ---
 ## ``FGCHANGES``
-Like BGCHANGES, FGCHANGES follow the same format, but happen in a Foregound layer, above the players and most everything else.
+Like BGCHANGES, FGCHANGES follow the same format, but happen in a Foreground layer, above the players and most everything else.
 Commonly used in gimmick files to script modifiers or other visual aspects.

 Example: